-The benefits of certification to this Standard include recognition that your business supports sustainable forest management and that the forest products originating from your forest estate have been produced in a manner that has been independently verified to conform with internationally recognized sustainability criteria.
+The benefits of certification to this Standard include recognition that your business supports sustainable forest management and that the forest products originating from your forest estate have been produced in a manner that has been independently verified to conform with internationally recognised sustainability criteria.
+Certification to the Standard provides your customers with confidence that you are managing your forest assets responsibly.
+It also provides the first link in the supply chain.